YubicoLabs/yed-spoke-example/docs/docs/fido-pre-reg/actions/YubiEnterprise/transpontkeys.md

 ### Connection details

-First we will add our API credentials to the REST call.
-We will utilize the connection alias that was created earlier in this guide.
+First we will configure the connection to the YubiEnterprise endpoint.
+Unlike the previous request, we do not need to supply the API token as we are calling the `/.well-known` endpoint on the YubiEnterprise Console (this will also change the base URL used by the steps in this action).

 Ensure that the Connection field is set to **Define Connection Inline**.

-Change the **Bse URL** to https://console.yubico.com
+Change the **Base URL** to https://console.yubico.com

 ![Connection details final](/img/pre-reg/pr-12.png)